ZachariasLiodakis/DevOps/README.md

 # DevOps - Distributed Infrastructure Information System

-This project implements an information system based on microservices using Spring Boot and PostgreSQL, supported by Jenkins, Ansible, Docker and Kubernetes.
+This project implements an information system ([Akinita](https://github.com/ZachariasLiodakis/Akinita))based on microservices using Spring Boot and PostgreSQL, supported by Jenkins, Ansible, Docker and Kubernetes.
 The architecture is fully automated and can be deployed in a VM, Docker or Kubernetes environment.

 ## 🔧 Technologies & Tools